“Dissolution of Marriage” is how the State of Colorado defines divorce.

 This means the courts do not need to “reward” or “punish” either party.

-States like Colorado, which are no-fault states, all divorce courts want to know is whether or not a marriage is irretrievably broken.
+In states like Colorado, which are no-fault divorce states, all divorce courts want to know is whether or not a marriage is irretrievably broken.
 This basically means that the relationship is beyond repair and it only takes one party to believe this to be true.

 To establish this, either party must assert this to the court, under oath.